JordanEvans/Diego/README.md

 <b>Screenplay Mode</b>

-Right click over the text editor and choose Screenplay Mode.
+Right click over the text editor.
+Choose Screenplay Mode from the popup menu.
 In Screenplay mode, Locations and Times will complete using the Double Cap Method.

 <b>Set Author/Contact Information</b>